We have the following assignments for the course.

 Design documentation and proposal (group) 20%

 Each group of students prepares a game proposal that describes the features of your game.
 The documentation will be evaluated according to the clarity of communication, innovation of ideas, visual aesthetics, and consistency.
-In the coming class on 11 Apr 2016, each group will conduct a short presentation of their ideas.
+In the coming class on 27 or 28 Nov 2019, each group will conduct a short presentation of their ideas.

 Here is a template of the game proposal.